quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Evidence of epistasis between germline mutator alleles

 Next, we more precisely characterized the effects of the chromosome 4 and 6 mutator alleles on mutation spectra in the BXDs.
-On average, C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone (Figure {@fig:spectra-comparison}a and @fig:spectra-comparison-all).
+On average, C>A germline mutation fractions were higher in BXDs with *D* alleles at both mutator loci than in BXDs with *D* alleles at either locus alone (Figure {@fig:spectra-comparison}a and @fig:spectra-comparison-all).
 The effects of *D* alleles at the chromosome 6 locus also depended on the presence of *D* alleles at *Mutyh*; among BXDs with *B* alleles at the locus overlapping *Mutyh*, those with *D* alleles on chromosome 6 did not exhibit higher C>A mutation fractions (Figure {@fig:spectra-comparison}a).
-Regardless of how long the lines were inbred, counts of C>A *de novo* mutations were always highest in BXDs with *D* alleles at both mutator loci (Figure {@fig:spectra-comparison}b).
+Regardless of how long the RILs were inbred, counts of C>A *de novo* mutations were always highest in BXDs with *D* alleles at both mutator loci (Figure {@fig:spectra-comparison}b).

 We also used SigProfilerExtractor [@PMID:36388765] to assign the germline mutations in each BXD to single-base substitution (SBS) mutation signatures from the COSMIC catalog [@PMID:30371878].
 Mutation signatures often reflect specific exogenous or endogenous sources of DNA damage, and the fraction of mutations attributable to a particular SBS signature can suggest a genetic or environmental etiology.